13krnk/PractiseWork/README.md

 --\
 Preparation coverage from various sources.
 --\
-Feel free to comment if anything wrong.
+Feel free to comment/review if anything is wrong.

-I failed many times due to various reasons so, with this atleast I can help someone in fulfilling theirs.